danielj314/joio-entertainment/README.md

 # Testing

-Due to the extensive testing necessary for the Morgan & Co website, the full documentation can be found here - [TESTING](TESTING.md).
+Due to the extensive testing necessary for the Joio Entertainment website, the full documentation can be found here - [TESTING](TESTING.md).

 [Back to table of contents](#table-of-contents)